 If you find an ill or injured bird (or other critter), it is crucial to the animal's survival that it be given to a licensed wildlife rehabilitator.
 It is not legal to keep and care for the animal unless you are a licensed rehabilitator.
 Under the Migratory Bird Treaty Act, it is illegal to posses a wild native bird (or their nests, eggs or young) without a permit.

 To find a rehabber nearest you, see link below.
 Most states have a Department of Natural Resources/Wildlife website which lists licensed Rehabilitators or phone numbers.
 Local Audubon chapters, some bird clubs, Wild Bird Centers, Humane Societies, and local animal control officers may have names.
 Or you can call your local nature center, or a bird specialty store.
+For ORPHANED BLUEBIRD NESTLINGS only, contact a bluebird society near you to see if they can foster a baby in an existing nest - see list.

 Websites to Locate:The Wildlife Rehabilitation Information Center - find a wildlife rehabber